vk-cs/docs-public/docs/en/main/dbs/dbaas/concepts/about-dbaas/about-dbaas.md

-Cloud Database is a service for creating cloud databases, read more in [article](https://mcs.mail.ru/databases/).
+Cloud Databases is a service for creating cloud databases, read more in [article](https://mcs.mail.ru/databases/).

 Running PostgreSQL, MySQL, MongoDB and ClickHouse DBMS in a couple of minutes.